cloudmesh-community/book/chapters/rest/rest-restful.md

 Flask is a micro services framework allowing to write web services in python quickly.
 One of its extensions is Flask-RESTful.
 It adds for building REST APIs based on a class definition making it relatively simple.
-Through tis interface we can than integrate with your existing Object Relational Models and libraries.
+Through this interface we can than integrate with your existing Object Relational Models and libraries.
 As Flask-RESTful leverages the main features from Flask an extensive set of documentation is available allowing you to get started quickly and thoroughly.
 The Web page